SebaTheProgrammer/Trajectory/README.md

 ![Ideal_projectile_motion_for_different_angles svg](https://github.com/SebaTheProgrammer/Trajectory/assets/119673781/52aa4b02-f13d-4bc3-a652-1ff296c70d42)

 # Calculation with Unity
 While researching about how I would implement those calculations in Unity, I've read that Unity has already inbuild functions to do this.
-How nice!
-But was that too simple?
+How nice, was it?

 <img width="629" alt="Screenshot 2024-01-06 172217" src="https://github.com/SebaTheProgrammer/Trajectory/assets/119673781/45c0aefb-686a-456f-9217-901cf3855f2d">